Briontechnology/Advanced-Natural-Language-Terminal/README.md

 Welcome to the First Advanced Natural Language Terminal project!
 This tool allows users to interact with a command-line interface using natural language, which is then parsed into executable code.
 The project optimizes the power of the GPT-4o model and innovatory APIs to translate English instructions into code, execute the code, and provide real-time feedback.
 As the first of its kind, this project is still in progress, and we encourage contributions and feedback to help refine and expand its groundbreaking capabilities.

 Features
-Natural Language Parsing: Convert English into Python code using the GPT-4o model.
+Natural Language Parsing: Convert English into operational code using the GPT-4o model.
-Real-Time Code Execution: Execute the generated Python code within the terminal, with error handling and output capture.
+Real-Time Code Execution: Execute the generated code within the terminal, with error handling and output capture.
 Command Storage and Retrieval: Save and retrieve past commands for ease of use and reference.
 User-Friendly Interface: Interact with the terminal naturally, making coding more accessible and intuitive.
 Getting Started